Mission and scope

 A significant part of our journal is the section presenting reviews on the latest publications in the translation theory, practice and didactics.
 In this section reports from events, conferences and congresses dedicated to broadly defined translation aspects are also included.

-This website uses the PT Serif and Archivo Narrow fonts provided by Google Fonts, the “Search” icon by Just Be Nice Studio, the CC BY-SA license logo from creativecommons.org and the modified „Open Access” PLOS symbol from commons.wikimedia.org.
+This website uses the PT Serif and Archivo Narrow fonts provided by Google Fonts, the “Search” icon by Just Be Nice Studio, the CC BY-NC-ND license logo from creativecommons.org and the modified „Open Access” PLOS symbol from commons.wikimedia.org.